pabliqe/slugtenberg/README.md

 * Use *conditionals* and *iterations* to create your pages dynamically based on input data.
 * Include *layouts* and *partials* to build your pages in reusable small pieces.
 * Use _spreadsheet as database_ by automatically make pages using a CSV file.
-* Preview your site locally and watch for file changes.
+* Preview your site locally and _watch live file changes_.

 ## Database-Free